stevebot-project/steve/README.md

 ##### Notes
 - Having the EditorConfig extension installed in whatever editor you use is recommended (we recommend using Visual Studio Code).
 - If you don't want to go through the trouble of setting up Lavalink, you can just set `ENABLE_LAVALINK` to `false` in your `config.ts` file.
-- If you don't want have a Genius API key, the `lyrics` command will be disabled automatically if you leave the `TOKENS.GENIUS` field blank in your `config.ts` file.
+- If you don't have a Genius API key, the `lyrics` command will be disabled automatically if you leave the `TOKENS.GENIUS` field blank in your `config.ts` file.

 ### Story
 Steve is the resident koala of Tuataria; he's named after one of the koalas featured on [Koalas to the Max dot Com].
 Don't come between him and his eucalyptus or he'll end you.